plone/training/ttw/mosaic.rst

 Once saved, our layout will be listed with the other available layouts when we click on :menuselection:`Layout --> Change`.

-Exercise 3: create a layout for talks
+Exercise 3: Create A Layout For Talks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::